canjs/canjs/docs/can-canjs/canjs.md

   and [guides/upgrade/using-codemods codemods] (scipts that rewrite your code for you).
 - Focusing on what matters to users with a [survey](https://donejs.com/survey.html) every six weeks.
-- Being supported by [Bitovi](http://bitovi.com), whose bottom line depends on open source, not search or social media.
+- Being supported by [Bitovi](http://bitovi.com), whose bottom line _is_ open source, not a side-project.

 ## Missing Something?

 Is there an itch that CanJS doesn’t scratch?
 Let us know on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](https://forums.donejs.com/c/canjs).
 We like contributions of all sorts.
-Read the [guides] _Contributing_ section for more details.
+Read the [guides/contribute] guide for more details.

 ## Love Something?